tbensky/esp32bluetooth-scanner/README.md

  I was able to modify the stock ESP32 [bt_discovery.c](https://github.com/espressif/esp-idf/blob/master/examples/bluetooth/bluedroid/classic_bt/bt_discovery/main/bt_discovery.c) code to make device name retrieving work.
 Here's what I did.

-The base code in bt_discovery.c basically does it all (that is, the Bluetooth scanning), but simply does not include code to probe a discovered devices's name, once it chimes in as being present.
+The base code in bt_discovery.c basically does it all (i.e. the Bluetooth scanning), but simply does not include code to probe a discovered devices's name, once it chimes in as being present.
 The modifications were minor:

 First modify this case block as follows: